abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 ### *.AuthServer project

-This project is used as an authentication server for other projects. `.Web` project uses `OpenId Connect Authentication` to get identity and access token for the current user from the `AuthServer`.
+This project is used as an authentication server for other projects.
+The `.Web` project uses `OpenId Connect Authentication` to get identity and access token for the current user from the `AuthServer`.
 Then uses the access token to call the HTTP API server.
 The HTTP API server uses bearer token authentication to obtain claims from the token to authorize the current user.

 ![tiered-solution-applications](../../images/tiered-solution-applications-authserver.png)